Consumers Give PURA Commissioner An Earful About Ballooning Rates

 “North American Power is committed to providing an exceptional customer experience, which includes ensuring that our customers that have signed up for one of our fixed rates receive that rate for the specified fixed term.
 While instances of a customer receiving the incorrect rate are rare, when it does happen we do our best to correct the error with the customer, and work to prevent similar errors in the future.”

 Meanwhile, the General Assembly has already been hearing from consumers.
-State Sen. President Pro Tempore Donald E. Williams Jr., D-Brooklyn, and State House Majority Leader Brendan Sharkey, D-Hamden, have proposed several ways of making the process more transparent by requiring more disclosure by the suppliers.
+State Sen. President Pro Tempore Donald E. Williams Jr., D-Brooklyn, and House Speaker Brendan Sharkey, D-Hamden, have proposed several ways of making the process more transparent by requiring more disclosure by the suppliers.

 Williams and Sharkey are seeking to require additional, prominently printed information on electric bills, including notification of rate increases, date of auto-renewal and any cancellation fees.